rust-lang/book/src/ch15-00-smart-pointers.md

 By smart pointers we mean a reference with more characteristics.

-Example of something that doesn't work
+Example of something that doesn’t work

 Surprise!
 Vec and String are technically smart pointers too!